lzwjava/blog-source/notes/2025-04-17-microcomputer-dive-conv-en.md

 ---
+audio: true
 layout: post
-title: "Microcomputer Dive - Conversation"
+title: Microcomputer Dive - Conversation
-audio: true
 ---

 A: I’ve been revisiting microcomputer architecture lately.
 Can we start by comparing von Neumann and Harvard architectures?